 Ken’s eyes widened.

 “As long as we keep feeding the ocean with sludge and pollutants, there may be no limit to the size it could attain.
-If this thing came up on land, it would be a disaster.”
+If this thing ever crawls up onto dry land, we’ll be in big trouble.”

 Toshie finally looked away from the magnifying glass.
-“But would a tadpole even be able to come up on land?”
+“But would a tadpole-like creature even be able to do that?”